-The interplay between productivity and thrift has always directed Tansy’s practice.
-As a child, the sustained urge to express herself and experiment meant that even a generous supply of new media, could not keep up with her constant making.
-She soon identified household waste as a useful addition to her stock of art materials.
-The ubiquitous nature of paper and cloth meant that, as well as costing nothing, there was a never-ending variety of colours, textures, and weights.
-Tansy foraged the by-products of family life, especially enjoying the translucency or wear of items like cellophane sweet wrappers, greaseproof paper, stained jelly-making muslin, and thread-bare dish cloths.
-Serendipitous marks of use, an ink-smudged postmark or mud-stained hem for example, added a pleasing layer of detail and nuanced narrative to her collection.
-Using left-overs allowed purchased materials, such as paint and thread, to go further, and demanded inventiveness as the palette was limited to what was available.
+The interplay between productivity and thrift has always directed my practice.
+As a child, the sustained urge to express myself and experiment meant that even a generous supply of paint and paper, could not keep up with my constant making.
+I soon identified household waste as a useful addition to my stock of art materials.
+The ubiquitous nature of cloth meant that there was a never-ending variety of colours, textures, and weights.
+I foraged the by-products of family life, especially enjoying the translucency and patina of worn items such as stained jelly-making muslin, thread-bare dish cloths.
+Marks of use, like ink smudges and mud spatters were pleasing details adding a nuanced narrative to my collection.
+Using left-overs allowed purchased materials, such as paint and thread, to go further, and demanded inventiveness as the palette was limited.

 I come from a large Irish family who, regardless of occupation, are good with their hands.
 Traditional skills have been passed down from generation to generation.
 It was my father who taught me to knit one hot summer in a garden in Galloway, while the nation celebrated the Queen’s Silver Jubilee.
 Certain values too seem to be in the blood.
 Waste-not-want-not is one that underpins my art, fuelled by a family which passes on bags of “bits” because no snippet of wool or corner of hankie silk is deemed bin-worthy until it’s been considered for reuse.